-\section{Preliminaries}
+\subsection{Preliminaries}

-In this section, we setup some basic notation and preliminaries to formalize our problem and to discuss our algorithm.
-We work in the stochastic contextual bandit setting, which is defined by a set of contexts $\Xscript$, a finite set of arms $\A$, and a distribution $D$ over contexts and arm rewards.
-We let $K$ denote the number of arms (i.e. $K:=|\A|$), $T$ denote the number of rounds, and use the notation $[n]$ to denote the set $\{1,...,n \}$.
-At every time-step $t \in [T]$, the environment draws a context $x_t\in\Xscript$ and reward vector $\smash{r_t \in [0,1]^K}$ from the fixed but unknown distribution $D$.
-The learner observes context $x_t$, chooses an arm $a_t$, and observers a reward $r_t(a_t)$.
-Where $r_t(a)$ denotes the reward for choosing arm~$a$ at time $t$.
-Unless stated otherwise, all expectation are taken with respect to the distribution $D$.
+The stochastic contextual bandit setting is defined by a set of contexts $\Xscript$, a finite set of arms $\A=\{1,...,K\}$, and a distribution $D$ over contexts and arm rewards.
+At every time-step $t \in [T]$, nature samples a context $x_t\in\Xscript$ and reward vector $\smash{r_t \in [0,1]^K}$ from the fixed but unknown distribution $D$.
+Upon observing context $x_t$, the learner chooses an arm $a_t$ and receives a reward $r_t(a_t)$.
+Unless stated otherwise, all expectations are taken with respect to $D$.